ChristopherMcDonald/Convene.io/app/README.md

+### App/ Directory
+Some notes to help you navigate:
+- public/ contains public resources such as templates or pictures
+- src/ contains the source code

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>